virtapp/terraform-provision-k0s-cluster/README.md

 This will create a cluster with single controller and worker nodes.
 If you want to override the default behaviour.
 Create a `terraform.tfvars` file with the needed details.
 You can use the provided `terraform.tfvars.example` as a template.

-## Makefile steps

-In case you don't want to do all those steps you can use the Makefile.

-To deploy a k0s cluster with k0sctl:
-- `make apply`

-Get kubeconfig:
-- `make kubeconfig`
-Teardown:
-- `make destroy`